 This modular certificate course is presented through lectures and practical sessions.
 Participants will undergo a structured 12-month programme over two semester periods.
 Conceptual knowledge and principles are presented in lectures while mini-projects reinforce the understanding.
 Learning outcomes are tested by way of written tests, quizzes, assignments and projects.

-PDC 1 Construction Productivity Management
+PDC 1 Certificate in Construction Productivity Management

 Module 1 - Building Information Modelling for Projects